Zurich's natural setting provides numerous opportunities for outdoor adventures, whether mountain tracks or water activities.

 More extensive hiking options in Albis Hills.
 Zurich Wilderness Park Langenberg offers wildlife viewing and trails.

-Widespread cycling paths around the lake and city.
+Widespread cycling paths by the lake and city.
 Mountain biking paths on Uetliberg and surrounding hills.

 Always book adventure sports through reputable operators.
 Verify safety certifications and follow all instructions from guides.